iclr-blogposts/2025/_posts/2025-04-28-analysing-the-spectral-biases-in-generative-models.md

 ## Mitigation of Frequency Bias Using Spectral Diffusion Model

 The main problem with diffusion models<d-cite key="ho2020denoisingdiffusionprobabilisticmodels"></d-cite> is that the small vanilla U-Net cannot incorporate the dynamic spectrum into its loss function.
 So, the authors of the paper<d-cite key="yang2022diffusionprobabilisticmodelslim"></d-cite> introduce a spectrum-aware distillation to enable photo-realistic generation with small models.
 The U-Net is replaced with a Wavelet Gating module which consists of a **WG-Down** and **WG-Up network**.
-The WG-Down network takes the Discrete Wavelet Transform of the input image and outputs 4 images of sub-bands.
+The WG-Down network takes the Discrete Wavelet Transform(DWT)<d-footnote>refer to this <a href="https://en.wikipedia.org/wiki/Discrete_wavelet_transform" target="_blank">article</a></d-footnote> of the input image and outputs 4 images of sub-bands.
 They are respectively the LL, LH, HL, HH sub-bands.
 In the LL sub-band,a low-pass filter is applied on the rows and columns of the image and thus captures most of the low-frequency content of the image.
 The LH band is created by passing a low-pass filter on the rows and high-pass filter on the columns.
 The HL band is created by passing a high-pass filter on the rows and a low-pass filter on the columns of the image.Finally, the HH sub-band is created by passing a high-pass filter on both rows and columns.
 In essence, the LL sub-band captures the low-frequency details i.e. an approximation of the image, while the LH, HL, HH sub-bands capture the high-frequency details of the image.

 {% include figure.html path="assets/img/2025-04-28-analysing-the-spectral-biases-in-generative-models/Spectral_diffusion.png" class="img-fluid" %}
 <div class="caption">